Enlarge image

-The University of Minnesota's ICON Solar House is on display at the Bell Museum of Natural History in Minneapolis.
+The University of Minnesota's ICON Solar House was on display at the Bell Museum of Natural History in Minneapolis.

 (Credit: Jim Tetro/U.S. Department of Energy Solar Decathlon)